Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 Sweet, affectionate, and full of life, the Löwchen is a compact dog weighing anywhere from 10-18 pounds.

 The breed stands out for its long, wavy coat that comes in many different colors.
-Traditionally, the Löwchen’s coat can be groomed into a “lion cut” where the legs are shaved, except for a section around the ankles, and the rest of the fur is left long.
+Traditionally, the Löwchen’s coat can be groomed into a “lion cut” where the legs are shaved, except for a section around the ankles, and the rest of the fur left long.

 25. Bavarian Mountain Hound